shinyair/vue3-sample/README.md

 * issue and aws credentials for github to connect from github actions workflow to aws by aws cli
 * add sensitive environment variables as secrets in GitHub
 * add a github actions workflow to sync sensitive environment variables from github to aws ssm by aws cli, refs [GitHub Actions: Sync secrets to AWS](https://github.com/marketplace/actions/sync-secrets-to-aws)

+### Sentry
+* run `yarn add @sentry/vue`
+* setup sentry acccording to [Sentry for VUE](https://docs.sentry.io/platforms/javascript/guides/vue/)
+  * a dns url belongs to you only will be issued in the guide
+* [optional] configure github actions to release source map to Sentry
+  * run `npx @sentry/wizard@latest -i sourcemaps`
+  * add secrets `SENTRY_ORG`, `SENTRY_PROJECT` and `SENTRY_AUTH_TOKEN` in `[your_repository] > Settings > Secrets and variables > Actions > Repository Secrets`
+  * add a github actions workflow to upload source map to sentry server by running cmd `yarn run build` with env var `SENTRY_AUTH_TOKEN`
+  * note that when you run `yarn run build` on your local env or in build & deploy pipeline, the sentry plugin will also upload a release to the sentry server, better to add an env variable to guarantee sentry plugin will be triggered by github actions workflow only.

 ## Help